 As for Steve Carell, known for his iconic comedic roles in The 40 Year-Old Virgin and in Crazy, Stupid, Love., he dominates his character as a serious, anxious, and worrisome father.
 The passion he has to save his son has no boundaries.
 He is willing to do just about everything to make sure his son is alive.
 However, he realizes that by doing this, David is also harming the relationship between his wife and kids.
 In many instances, his actions are almost obsessive, parallel to his son’s behavior and having the same damaging effects.
 He is in the dame destructive cycle Nic is in.
 And by the end, there is only one thing David can do and that is to let go of his obsession to save Nic.
 The chemistry between Chalamet and Carell is awe-inspiring and leaves the audience wanting more.

 Films about addiction are not rare in Hollywood, but van Groeningen’s Beautiful Boy stands out because the film depicts the cycle of a drug-addicted victim, showing him relapse several times after having a healthy sobriety.
 The performances by Chalamet and Carell are noteworthy and deserving of recognition.
 Without a doubt, this movie will become the perfect example of how drug addiction can not only affect the victim, but also has the potential to dismantle others.

-Beautiful Boy is now available to watch on Amazon Prime Video.
+Beautiful Boy is now available to watch on digital and on demand.